JaneliaSciComp/NIDAQ.jl/README.md

 NIDAQmx is a powerful interface, and while NIDAQ.jl provides wrappers for all of it's functions, it only abstracts a few of them.
-If these don't suit your needs you'll have to dive deep into src/functions.jl and src/constants.jl.
+If these don't suit your needs you'll have to dive deep into src/functions_V*.jl and src/constants_V*.jl.
 Complete documentation of this low-level API is [here](http://zone.ni.com/reference/en-XX/help/370466V-01/) and [here](http://zone.ni.com/reference/en-XX/help/370471W-01/).

-One situation where the low-level API is currently needed is to specify continous output of pulses using a counter:
+One situation where the low-level API is needed is to specify continous output of pulses using a counter:

 ```